3 kayakers rescued by Coast Guard near Grays Harbor, 1 hospitalized

 One of the men’s relatives called 911 to alert them to the men’s situation, and a USCG helicopter was recommended for the rescue due to the marshy conditions.

-One of the men was showing signs of hypothermia after entering the water, the USCG Pacific Northwest said, and he was airlifted to a hospital in Grays Harbor.
+One of the men showed signs of hypothermia after entering the water, the USCG Pacific Northwest said, and he was airlifted to a hospital in Grays Harbor.

 (1/2) Last night, a #USCG aircrew from Astoria rescued 3 kayakers in distress from the Elk River, near Bay City, Wash.
 1 of the men was showing symptoms of hypothermia after he entered the water.
 He was taken to a hospital via EMS who were waiting at #USCG Station Grays Harbor. pic.twitter.com/1Ta1pbnVVi